CS601-F18/projects/project1.md

 Project 1 - Amazon Review and Q&A Search
 ===========================================

+## Note, this project description is incomplete and will change!

 ### Due -

 For this project, you will implement a program to allow searching of a database of Amazon reviews and Q&A content.
 You will practice using the following: